 North Carolina Negligence Laws

-Most personal injury cases hinge on the legal theory of "negligence," whereby an individual who owes a duty to another fails to exercise a certain degree of care, causing injury.
+Most personal injury cases hinge on the legal theory of negligence, whereby an individual who owes a duty to another fails to exercise a certain degree of care, causing injury.
 For instance, a restaurant whose cook fails to check the temperature of a roasted chicken may be held negligent for the diners' resulting food poisoning.
 The defendant is only liable if they owe a particular duty to the plaintiff.
 For instance, if a diner with celiac disease fails to mention this to the restaurant staff and ends up ingesting gluten (which people with celiac disease can't consume), then it's the diner's (not the restaurant's) fault.

-|Contributory Negligence-Limit to Plaintiff's Recovery||Plaintiff may not recover damages if even partially at fault.
+|Contributory Negligence & Limit to Plaintiff's Recovery||Plaintiff may not recover damages if even partially at fault.
 Party asserting this defense has the burden of proof.|

 Research the Law

 - North Carolina Law - Summaries of select state laws covering a wide variety of practice areas, including family, criminal, small business, injury, and consumer law.